 The chateau, located on the banks of the Burgundy Canal, is set in the centre of a magnificent park of 123 acres.
-Numerous streams and an immense pond offer a delicate charm in this space filled with greenery and relics of past times.
+Numerous streams, an immense pond, small romantic bridges, century-old trees, horse ring, fountains, … offer a delicate charm in this space filled with greenery and relics of past times.

 The French-style garden: